What is an LPC and an LCPC? A guide to licensed counselors in Illinois

 Whether you’re interested in becoming an LPC or an LCPC in Illinois, we are here to help clear up any misperceptions.
 Here’s how to navigate the differences between the two licenses and how you can pursue a successful counseling career.

-How do you earn LPC licensing in Illinois?
+How do you BECOME AN LPC THERAPIST in Illinois?

 In Illinois, LPC licensing is earned through the completion of three areas: education, an examination, and clinical supervision.